-Leasehold residencies in Townhill with more than 100 years outstanding on the lease are often referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges justify it.
+Leasehold premises in Townhill with more than 100 years outstanding on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and estate charges warrant it.

 | Lender | Requirement |